What Is a Heart Murmur?

 A pediatric cardiologist will ask questions to see if you've ever been short of breath, had chest pain, felt dizzy, or fainted.
 The doctor also will listen to your heart with a stethoscope, check your pulse, and listen to your lungs.

-Sometimes the doctor might want you to get a chest X-ray to see if the heart looks bigger than normal.
-You also might get an electrocardiogram (EKG), which measures electrical activity of the heart.
-None of these tests hurt.
+Sometimes the doctor might want you to get a chest X-ray to see how the heart looks.
+You also might get an electrocardiogram (EKG), which measures electrical activity of the heart, or an echocardiogram, which uses sound waves to make video clips of the heart moving.
+These tests don't hurt.

 But most of the time, a heart murmur isn't a big problem.
 And most kids with heart murmurs can run, jump, and play just like everybody else.
 A heart murmur is simply a sound.
 It's not always the sign of a heart problem.
 Usually, it's just your heart whistling while it works.